catapulta-sh/catapulta-foundry-template/README.md

  - https://catapulta.sh/project/6416272a59b37a3a4a7afb55/op/595a91ad-57c8-42c6-b37e-2af0e170f31a
 ```

-7. Check the deployment report at the Catapulta UI, and enjoy delegated Etherscan verification without any extra configs or API keys.
+7. Check the deployment report at the Catapulta UI, and enjoy automated Etherscan verification without any extra configs or API keys.

 ![Report Latest](https://github.com/catapulta-sh/catapulta-foundry-template/assets/11179847/b34f165c-1846-4ae7-b0cb-c6493460a558)

 ## Development

 This project uses [Foundry](https://getfoundry.sh) and [Catapulta](https://catapulta.sh/docs).
-See the [book](https://book.getfoundry.sh/getting-started/installation.html) for instructions on how to install and use Foundry.